-Flint woman claims to be humiliated after flying American Airlines
+Flint woman says she was humiliated after flying American Airlines

 "No, I didn't have any issues anywhere else," Cannamore said.

 The five-day trip became stressful on her way home from Miami.
-Cannamore says when she arrived at the airport, the airline attendants weren't strong enough to help her to her seat.
+Cannamore said when she arrived at the airport, the airline attendants weren't strong enough to help her to her seat.

 It eventually took four people to help get her strapped into her aisle seat that she purchased, but that wasn't the end of the trouble.

-"The two people who were supposed to sit next to me couldn't get passed me.
+"The two people who were supposed to sit next to me couldn't get past me.
 The guy asked me if I could move.
 I said no, and he was like no sir I'm paralyzed," Cannamore said.

-"And I started to feel like I was caged in like they were all kind of trapping around me," Cannamore said.
+"And I started to feel like I was caged in, like they were all kind of trapping around me," Cannamore said.

 Cannamore finds moving seats on a plane impossible for her because of a stationary armrest.